ademskey/Honeypot_Attack_Characterization_Data_Engine/vulnerabilities.md

 datetime 5.5
 1 vulnerability as of 07/30/2025
-CVE-2015-0273, base score 7.5: "Allow remote attackers to execute arbitrary code via crafted serialized input"
+- CVE-2015-0273, base score 7.5: "Allow remote attackers to execute arbitrary code via crafted serialized input"
+    -   Mitigation:

 ## Front end
 Note that the long list of CVEs on HTML and Javascript found by cve.org are limited to the libraries and packages in the SBOM for this app.